 - Travel with medications in your carry-on luggage, provided it is in pill form.
 Consult the US Transportation Security Administration if your medication is liquid.

 - If you need to refill while abroad, you must see a local doctor as US prescriptions are not valid in other countries.
 Take with you the letter from your doctor (see above).
 Note: If the visit to the local doctor is considered preventative care, it will not be covered by the UCEAP Travel Insurance.
 However, your campus or private insurance plan may cover it.

 - To purchase medication using the UCEAP Travel Insurance coverage, you must pay up front and submit a claim for medication when coverage is effective (14 days before the official start date of your program).

 - Refer to the UCEAP Guide to Study Abroad, and the Insurance tab on your pre-depature checklist for more insurance information.

 - For specific information about the UCEAP travel insurance coverage, contact, email@example.com.

 REGULATED AND CONTROLLED MEDICATIONS

 - Two classes of medicines - narcotics and psychotropics - are under the control of international law.
-This covers any medicine that has an effect on the central nervous system, and the potential for drug abuse.
+This covers any medicine that affects the central nervous system and the potential for drug abuse.
 The narcotic class mostly relates to analgesic opioids and their derivatives (e.g. morphine and codeine).
-Psychotropic medications are used to treat mental disorders such as anxiety, depression, and psychotic conditions.
+Psychotropic medications are used to treat conditions such as anxiety, depression, and psychotic conditions.
 These medications are often highly regulated.

 - If you have a prescription containing controlled substances, check the International Narcotics Control Board (INCB).
 The INCB is responsible for international drug control.
 If traveling with controlled substances, you must have a letter from your doctor.
 Generally, amphetamines (e.g. Adderall, Vyvanse) are illegal or unlicensed in other countries.
 Talk with your doctor to switch you to another medication.